 A Typical TV Affair

-Some times it is incredibly difficult to muster up any sort of enthusiasm when it comes to reviewing TV movies for the reason being that many of them end up depressingly generic.
+Some times it is incredibly difficult to muster up any sort of enthusiasm when it comes to reviewing TV movies because so many of them end up depressingly generic.
 That is the issue when it comes to "A Deadly Affair" as once again a woman finds herself trying to solve a crime which the police suspect her of and there are a few possibilities as to who is responsible for the murder.
-That list includes the sister-in-law who seems a little unstable, a girl who worked at a hardware store who fled from the funeral, the friend Trevor who Mary kissed and almost slept with plus of course his other half who suspiciously worked long hours.
+That list includes the sister-in-law who seems a little unstable, a girl who worked at a hardware store who fled from the funeral, the friend, Trevor, who Mary kissed and almost slept with plus of course his other half who suspiciously worked long hours.
 And that of course leads to the one interesting idea in "A Deadly Affair"; what happens when Susan discovers that Mary nearly slept with her husband who is still clearly obsessed with her.